Ugandans criticize oil pipeline deal with Tanzania and Total | DW | 13.04.2021

-Uganda, Tanzania, and French oil company Total and its investment partner in Uganda, the China National Offshore Oil Corporation (CNOOC) signed a series of agreements on Sunday to build a heated pipeline that will carry crude oil from western Uganda to the Indian Ocean coast.
+Uganda, Tanzania and the French oil company Total, along with its investment partner in Uganda, the China National Offshore Oil Corporation (CNOOC), signed a series of agreements on Sunday to build a heated pipeline that will carry crude oil from western Uganda to the Indian Ocean coast.

-Uganda's crude oil is highly viscous, which means it needs to be heated to remain liquid enough to flow.
-Construction of the East African Crude Oil Project Pipeline (EACOPP) could be the longest electrically heated crude oil pipeline in the world at 1,400 kilometers (900 miles) and is expected to begin this year.
+Uganda's crude oil is highly viscous, which means that it needs to be heated to remain liquid enough to flow.
+The East African Crude Oil Project Pipeline (EACOPP) could be the longest electrically heated crude oil pipeline in the world, at 1,400 kilometers (850 miles).
+Construction is expected to begin this year.

-Tanzania's new leader, President Samia Suluhu Hassan, was in Uganda to witness the signing of the documents, perhaps her most important executive action since her inauguration last month.
+Tanzania's new leader, President Samia Suluhu Hassan, was in Uganda to witness the signing of the documents — perhaps her most important executive action since her inauguration in March.

 The event was "an auspicious occasion" that would unlock the development of the region's oil resources, she said.
-The shareholder agreements cover the construction of the $3.5 billion pipeline designed to connect oil fields near Lake Albert to the Tanzanian port of Tanga.
+The shareholder agreements cover the construction of the pipeline, which is designed to connect oil fields near Lake Albert to the Tanzanian port of Tanga.

-Ugandan's President Yoweri Museveni, hailed the deal as a major milestone and a victory for the two countries..
+Ugandan President Yoweri Museveni hailed the deal as a major milestone and a victory for the countries..

 At 1,400 kilometers the East Africa Oil Pipeline project could be the longest heated pipeline in the world